Why Montessori Education?

-Metropolitan Montessori School is guided by the philosophy of Maria Montessori, an Italian physician who opened her first school in 1907.
+Metropolitan Montessori School (MMS) is guided by the philosophy of Maria Montessori, an Italian physician who opened her first school in 1907.
 Her approach to learning emphasized the social and emotional development of children as well as the acquisition of knowledge and skills.
 She created mixed-aged environments where children learned from hands-on experience, developing independence, respect for other and responsible work habits.
 More than 100 years later, thousands of schools around the world call themselves “Montessori” schools and have interpreted Maria Montessori’s ideas in different ways.

-Metropolitan Montessori School is the only Montessori school in Manhattan with an elementary program.
+MMS is the only accredited Montessori school in Manhattan with an elementary program.
 The school is accredited by both the American Montessori Society and the New York State Association of Independent Schools, two organizations that undertake extensive evaluations of mission, governance and curriculum.
 The school is known for its excellent academic program, sending its sixth grade graduates to highly selective schools in New York City.
 In 2013, the school received a “Blackboard” award for its outstanding nursery and Elementary program.
 MMS also is affiliated with the Independent School Admission Association of Greater New York (ISAAGNY) and the Parents League of New York.
 The ISAAGNY website offers information to parents about how to manage the admissions process for its member independent schools.
 The Parents League offers many programs and resources about parenting and education in the city.

 MMS uses many classic Montessori materials and teaching approaches in its Early Childhood and Elementary program as well as other established methodologies such as Singapore Math and the literacy curriculum developed by the Teachers College Reading and Writing Project.
 The school also offers foreign language, choral music, violin, drama, visual art and physical education.

 Montessori in Primary

 The Primary classrooms serve ages 3 through 6.
 In the first two years, the children explore the following areas:

 - Practical life (polishing, pouring, sweeping, cutting, chopping vegetables, washing, fastening zippers, buttons, etc.)